SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Error Reply
 ~~~~~~~~~~~

-Contains an error class from the list below as its second item.
+Contains an error class from the list below as its second item (the specifier).
 The third item of the message is an `Error report`_, containing the request message
 (minus line endings) as a string in its first element, a (short) human readable text
 as its second element.
 The third element is a JSON-Object, containing possibly